caraya/entry-level-content/src/md-content/basics.md

 The `<head>` of the document is where we place information about the page

-These are some of the metadata elements that can go inside the `<head>` of an HTML document
+These are some of the metadata elements that can go inside the `<head>` of an HTML document:

 - [link](https://html.spec.whatwg.org/multipage/semantics.html#the-link-element)  allows authors to link their document to other resources.
-The destination of the link(s) is given by the href attribute, which must be present and must contain a valid URL.
-If the href attribute is absent, then the element does not define a link
+The destination of the link(s) is given by the href attribute, which must be present and contain a valid URL.
+If the href attribute is absent, then the element does not define a link.
 - [meta](https://html.spec.whatwg.org/multipage/semantics.html#the-meta-element)  represents various kinds of metadata that cannot be expressed using other elements in this list.
-The most often used is the charset attribute to indicate the character set used in the document
+The most often used is the charset attribute to indicate the character set used in the document.
 - [noscript](https://html.spec.whatwg.org/multipage/scripting.html#the-noscript-element)  represents nothing if scripting is enabled, and represents its children if scripting is disabled.
-It is used to present different markup to user agents that support scripting and those that don't support scripting, by affecting how the document is parsed
+It is used to present different markup to user agents that don't support scripting, by affecting how the document is parsed.
 - [script](https://html.spec.whatwg.org/multipage/scripting.html#the-script-element) allows authors to include dynamic script and data blocks in their documents.
-The element is invisible the user
+The element is invisible the user.
-- [style](https://html.spec.whatwg.org/multipage/semantics.html#the-style-element) embeds CSS style sheets in their documents.
+- [style](https://html.spec.whatwg.org/multipage/semantics.html#the-style-element) embeds CSS style sheets in  documents.
 The style element is one of several inputs to the styling processing model.
-The element is also invisible to the user
+The element is also invisible to the user.
 - [title](https://html.spec.whatwg.org/multipage/semantics.html#the-title-element)  represents the document's title or name.
 Authors should use titles that identify their documents even when they are used out of context, for example in a user's history or bookmarks, or in search results.
-The document's title is often different from its first heading, since the first heading does not have to stand alone when taken out of context
+The document's title is often different from its first heading, since the first heading does not have to stand alone when taken out of context.

 The `<body>` holds the content of the page.
 This is where we will place the majority of our content.

 A second group of structural tags will help further organize the page content.
-These elements tell the browser to create a new hierarchy of elements inside them and are different than the third group we'll discuss later that are logical containers that will not change the document outline.
+These elements tell the browser to create a new hierarchy of elements inside them and are different than the third group we'll discuss later which are logical containers that will not change the document outline.

 - [article](https://html.spec.whatwg.org/multipage/sections.html#the-article-element) represents a complete, or self-contained, composition in a document, page, application, or site and that is, in principle, independently distributable or reusable, e.g. in syndication.
-This could be a forum post, a magazine or newspaper article, a blog entry, a user-submitted comment, an interactive widget or gadget, or any other independent item of content
+This could be a forum post, a magazine or newspaper article, a blog entry, a user-submitted comment, an interactive widget or gadget, or any other independent item of content.
-- [aside](https://html.spec.whatwg.org/multipage/sections.html#the-aside-element) represents a section of a page that consists of content that is tangentially related to the content around the aside element, and which could be considered separate from that content.
-Such sections are often represented as sidebars in printed publications
+- [aside](https://html.spec.whatwg.org/multipage/sections.html#the-aside-element) represents a section of a page consisting of content tangentially related to the content around the aside element, and which could be considered separate from that content.
+Such sections are often represented as sidebars in printed publications.
-- [nav](https://html.spec.whatwg.org/multipage/sections.html#the-nav-element)  represents a section of a page that links to other pages or to parts within the page: a section with navigation links
+- [nav](https://html.spec.whatwg.org/multipage/sections.html#the-nav-element)  represents a section of a page that links to other pages or to parts within the page: a section with navigation links.
 - [section](https://html.spec.whatwg.org/multipage/sections.html#the-section-element) represents a generic section of a document or application.
-A section, in this context, is a thematic grouping of content, typically with a heading
+A section, in this context, is a thematic grouping of content, typically with a heading.

-The third, and last, group of structural elements are logical containers for other elements and elements that represent the content hierarchy (headings, subheadings and heading groups) of the page's content.
+The third, and last, group of structural elements are logical containers for other elements plus elements that represent the content hierarchy (headings, subheadings and heading groups) of the page's content.

-- [header](https://html.spec.whatwg.org/multipage/sections.html#the-header-element)  represents a group of introductory or navigational aids
+- [header](https://html.spec.whatwg.org/multipage/sections.html#the-header-element)  represents a group of introductory or navigational aids.
 - [footer](https://html.spec.whatwg.org/multipage/sections.html#the-footer-element)  represents a footer for its nearest ancestor sectioning content or sectioning root element.
-A footer typically contains information about its section such as who wrote it, links to related documents, copyright data, and the like
+A footer typically contains complementary information about its section such as who wrote it, links to related documents, copyright data, and the like.
 - [h1-h6 and hgroup](https://html.spec.whatwg.org/multipage/sections.html#headings-and-sections) The first element of heading content in an element of sectioning content represents the heading for that section.
 Subsequent headings of equal or higher rank start new (implied) sections, headings of lower rank start implied subsections that are part of the previous one.
 In both cases, the element represents the heading of the implied section.
+The relationship of headings and their related content creates a hierarchy within the document.

 <h2>Tag Soup Markup</h2>

-While we strive to create good web content and to show you how you do it, the wider web doesn't always play by the rules.
+While we strive to create good web content and  show you how to, the wider web doesn't always play by the rules.
 You may find demos and pages that have markup like this:

 ```html
 <html>